-Veteran journalist and TV personality Ed Gordon will headline the Metropolitan Community College Chancellor’s Martin Luther King Jr. Scholarship Luncheon, to be held at 11:30 a.m.
-Friday, Jan.
-17, at the Kansas City Marriott Downtown.
-Kansas City Mayor Quinton Lucas will join Gordon for a panel discussion moderated by Steve Kraske of KCUR-FM.
+Veteran journalist and TV personality Ed Gordon will be the featured panelist at the Metropolitan Community College Chancellor’s Martin Luther King Jr. Scholarship Luncheon, to be held Friday, Jan.
+17, at the Kansas City Marriott Downtown, 200 W. 12th St.

 The annual luncheon is a fundraiser for the MCC Foundation, which awards a variety of student scholarships and supports other student success initiatives.
 About half of MCC students qualify for grants or scholarships to help offset the cost of tuition, books and other educational expenses.

 “Events like the MLK luncheon showcase what we are about at MCC and what we do for students,” Chancellor Kimberly Beatty says.
 “We offer greater access by making education affordable, and we embrace diversity and inclusion.”